li-blockchain/rewards-collector/invoicing/CDP_SETUP.md

 - Use a dedicated Discord bot token for monitoring
 - Your local node connection is more secure than external RPC providers
 - Regularly review and update your health threshold based on market conditions
 - Consider using a dedicated monitoring node to avoid impacting your main node's performance
+- Webhook URLs should be kept secret as they allow posting to your Discord channel